Our commitment to equality, diversity & inclusion

 What is Workday Ireland doing to close the gap?

-At Workday, our belonging and diversity strategy is to: Value Inclusion, Belonging and Equity (VIBE™) for all.
 We believe employee diversity, including different backgrounds, perspectives and skills, fuels innovation.
-Having different perspectives and experiences come together helps us build the Workday product.
-To help us close the gap, we continue to implement a number of initiatives to attract and retain more female employees.
+Having different perspectives and experiences come together helps us build a better Workday.

 Hiring & Partnerships